jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-of-provider.md

 tags: ["auth", "jwt","backend"]
 ---

 Have you ever implement authentication or authorization for a project you worked on?
 I can say,  we don't do it very often, because it is needed to be done only once in a project.
 There is a high probability you have never implemented it.
-It was true for me also, but I am so lucky, I had that pleasure to do it.
+It was true for me as well, but I am so lucky, I had that pleasure to do it.

 # Get the drivers
 At the beginning I had to decide what approach will be the best for our project.
-We need to take into account multiple drivers.
-Some the most important are:
+We need to take multiple drivers into account.
+Some of the most important are:
 - Client's policy/requirements
-  - Usually it is the most important criteria.
+  - Usually it is the most important criterion.
 If client wants to use domain Account to login, we have to use it.
 - Application type
-  - For example we cannot use cookies when we don't use browser.
+  - For example we can't use cookies when we don't use browser.
 - Will the application be split to multiple services?
-- How to protect the project if client change its mind in the future?
+- How to protect the project if client changes their mind in the future?

 ## Find the best option
-When you know, what you need.
-It is time to decide what approach will be the best for the project.
+When you know what you need, it is time to decide what approach will be the best for the project.
 Maybe you are thinking what solution is the best and how many options you have.
-To be honest, not too much.
-We can divide it into two groups:
+To be honest, not too many.
+We can divide them into two groups:

 - Self implementing
   - but, I don't recommend it, if you really don't have to.